piotrmski/w13asm/README.md

 # License

 Copyright (C) 2025 Piotr Marczyński.
 This program is licensed under GNU GPL v3.
-See file COPYING.
+See the file COPYING.